 Mr. Ed LaRock primarily serves as our principal, but also instructs Algebra I, Physical Science, and a dual enrollment American History course.
 He holds the following degrees: AS in Mechanical Engineering Technology from Vermont Technical College, BS in History with dual minors in Art History and Mathematics from Winthrop University, and MA in History from Winthrop University.
 In addition, he is seeking to continue his education at Winthrop University by working on a Master of Liberal Arts degree.
 For three years, Mr. LaRock taught Algebra 1, Geometry, and Calculus 1 at Trinity Christian School, and is excited to use his experiences to benefit student learning at PCS.

-Miss Kassie Stiling serves PCS by assisting administration, teaching upper school science, and helping in the admissions and athletics departments.
+Miss Kassie Stiling serves PCS by assisting administration and working in the admissions department.
 She holds a Bachelor of Science in Health, Fitness, and Recreation, and a Master of Arts in Biblical Counseling, both from Bob Jones University.
 While working on her undergraduate degree, she gained experience coaching soccer, basketball, volleyball, softball, and water polo.
 From 2012-2014, she spent her summers at Northland Camp in Dunbar, WI, serving as a teen counselor and on the operational/leadership staff.
 Prior to joining PCS, and while completing her master’s degree, she worked as a graduate assistant for the Athletic Department at Bob Jones.
-Miss Stiling is extremely excited about the addition of athletics to PCS, and desires to use her educational, coaching, and counseling experiences to help students not only succeed academically, but also grow to their fullest potential in all areas of life.
+Miss Stiling excited to continuing serving as an Athletic Director at PCS, and desires to use her educational, coaching, and counseling experiences to help students grow and succeed spiritually, academically, and physically.